monix/monix-bio/docs/resourcesafety.md

 If `Task` is successful, the result will be signaled in `use`.

-Note that `release` expects `UIO` - you can ignore any errors, or raise them as terminal errors but make sure to consider what should happen if finalizer fails.
+Note that `release` expects `UIO` - you can ignore any errors, or raise them as terminal errors but make sure to consider what should happen if the finalizer fails.
 Don't leak any resources!

 Similarly to `guarantee`, there is also a `bracketCase` variant.